MrHedmad/kerblam/README.md

 ## Naming
 This project is named after the fictitious online shop/delivery company in [S11E07](https://en.wikipedia.org/wiki/Kerblam!) of Doctor Who.
 Kerblam! might be referred to as Kerblam!, Kerblam or Kerb!am, interchangeably, although Kerblam! is preferred.
+The Kerblam! logo is written in the [Kwark Font](https://www.1001fonts.com/kwark-font.html) by [tup wanders](https://www.1001fonts.com/users/tup/).

 ## Installation
 You can find and download a Kerblam! binary in